CHARLES HOWARD KAHN, FAIA (1926-2021)

 Kahn grew up in Salisbury NC.
-He received his BA from UNC in 1946, his Bachelors of Civil Engineering from NCSU in 1948, his MS in Structures from MIT in 1949, and his Bachelors in Architecture from NCSU in 1956.
-He served on the NCSU School of Design faculty from 1959-1968.
-During that time, he designed Carter Stadium (later renamed Carter Finley Stadium), below.
+He received his BA from UNC in 1946, his Bachelor of Civil Engineering from NCSU in 1948, his MS in Structures from MIT in 1949, and his Bachelor in Architecture from NCSU in 1956.
+He served on the NCSU School of Design faculty from 1959-1968 and designed NC State's Carter Stadium, below.

 1961 - The Robert W. and Ann Work Residence II, 214 Hillcrest Circle, Chapel Hill,designed with Robert Burns and Brian Shawcroft.The Works moved to Chapel Hill from Charlotte where they lived in a house designed by Odell.
 Kahn won an AIANC award for the house in 1962.
 Built by Triangle Home Builders.
 Sold to Chester and Edna Davidson in 1966.
 Sold to Teva Stone and Daniel Simpkins in 2002.
 Bottom photo by Leilani Carter.

 1962 - The Nathan and Rita Kaufman House, 2532 Sevier Street, Durham.
 Designed with Brian Shawcroft.
 Sold in 1967 Frederick and Arlene Thurstone.
 Sold in 1990 to George and Amalia Somjen.
 Sold in 2016 to Lindsey and Todd Schuler.